MixGRPO: Unlocking Flow-based GRPO Efficiency with Mixed ODE-SDE

 \subsubsection{Sliding Window Hyperparamters}

-As introduced in Section~\ref{sec: sliding_window_method}, the \textit{moving strategy}, \textit{shift interval} \( \tau \), \textit{window size} \( w \) and \textit{window stride} \( s \) are all important parameters of the sliding window.
+\quad As introduced in Section~\ref{sec: sliding_window_method}, the \textit{moving strategy}, \textit{shift interval} \( \tau \), \textit{window size} \( w \) and \textit{window stride} \( s \) are parameters introduced by the sliding window.
 We conducted ablation experiments on each of them.
-For the moving strategy, we compared three approaches: \textit{frozen}, where the window remains stationary; \textit{random}, where a random window position is selected at each iteration; and \textit{progressive}, where the sliding window moves incrementally with the denoising steps.
-For the \textit{progressive} strategy, we tested different scheduling strategies where the interval \( \tau \) initially starts at 25 but changes with training iterations.
-As shown in Table~\ref{tab:abl_SW_Strategy}, the results indicate that under the \textit{progressive} strategy, either exponential decay or constant scheduling strategies are optimal.
-For the \textit{shift interval} \( \tau \), 25 is the optimal setting (See Table~\ref{tab:abl_SW_Iterations}).

-The number of inferences for \( \pi_{\theta} \) increases with the growth of the window size \( w \), leading to greater time overhead.
-We compared different settings of \( w \), and the results are shown in Table~\ref{tab:abl_SW_Size}.
-Ultimately, we selected \( w = 4 \) as a balanced setting between overhead and performance.
-For the \textit{window stride} \( s \), we found through experimentation that \( s = 1 \) is the optimal choice, as shown in Table~\ref{tab:abl_SW_Step}.
+For moving strategy, we compared three approaches: \textit{frozen}, where the window remains stationary; \textit{random}, where a random window position is selected at each iteration; and \textit{progressive}, where the sliding window moves incrementally with denoising steps.
+For \textit{progressive} strategy, we further evaluated different scheduling schemes in which the interval \( \tau \) starts from 25 and evolves over training.
+As shown in Table~\ref{tab:abl_SW_Strategy}, a constant schedule under the \textit{progressive} strategy yields the strongest overall trade-off.
+For \textit{shift interval} \( \tau \), we use \( \tau=25 \) as a robust default setting (see Table~\ref{tab:abl_SW_Iterations}).
+The number of forward passes for \( \pi_{\theta} \) increases with the growth of the window size \( w \), leading to greater time overhead.
+We compared different settings of \( w \), and results are shown in Table~\ref{tab:abl_SW_Size}.
+Ultimately, we use \( w = 4 \) as a balanced default setting between overhead and performance.
+For \textit{window stride} \( s \), we use \( s = 1 \) as the default choice, as shown in Table~\ref{tab:abl_SW_Step}.